vivek09pathak/CarND_Traffic-Sign-Classifier/writeup_template.md

 ![alt text][image2]

 As a last step, I normalized the image data because to ensure that all the features are in same scale so that no particular features influence the neural network to do that I have taken data to zero mean and unit covariances.

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

 The difference between the original data set and the augmented data set is the following ...